devall-org/ash_feistel_cipher/README.md

 # AshFeistelCipher

-AshFeistelCipher is an `Ash.Resource` extension for transforming integer attribute values using a Feistel cipher.
-This enables the generation of non-sequential, unpredictable values from sequential or otherwise predictable integer inputs.
+AshFeistelCipher is an `Ash.Resource` extension for transforming integer attribute values using a [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher).

+## Why Use This?

+**Problem**: Sequential IDs (1, 2, 3...) expose sensitive business information:
+- Competitors can track your growth rate by checking IDs over time
+- Users can enumerate all resources (`/posts/1`, `/posts/2`...)
+- Total record counts are publicly visible

+**Solution**: This library uses a [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher) to transform sequential integers into non-sequential, unpredictable values.
+You keep a sequential column for ordering, and an encrypted column as the primary key.
+Only the encrypted ID is exposed in APIs and URLs.
+The transformation is deterministic, reversible, and automatically handled via database triggers integrated with Ash.

+For more details on the algorithm and implementation, see [feistel_cipher](https://github.com/devall-org/feistel_cipher).

 ## Installation